Netflix's subscriber growth, stock zapped as pandemic eases

 Netflix management sought to reassure investors in a letter that predicted subscriber growth would improve during the second half of the year as more TV series and movies that had to be delayed during the pandemic are finished and released.

-But what happened during the first quarter is a indication Netflix may be headed toward a lackluster year.
-The last time Netflix started a year with a lower gain -- 5.3 million subscribers in the first quarter of 2017 -- the service ended up with an annual increase of 21.6 million subscribers.
+But what happened during the first quarter signals Netflix may be headed toward a lackluster year.
+The last time Netflix started a year with a lower gain — 5.3 million subscribers in the first quarter of 2017 — the service ended up with an annual increase of 21.6 million subscribers.

+Netflix management doesn’t make annual growth projections, maintaining that it's difficult enough to predict how many subscribers its service will add from one quarter to the next.

+Besides no longer benefiting from people being stuck at home most of the time, Netflix is also facing more competition than ever from a wide range of video streaming services from major companies such as Disney, Apple and HBO.